 Thanks to this article, discover the full diversity of these terroirs.
-Here, we will discuss their history, the soils, the authorized grape varieties and we will also give you some tasting suggestions.
+Here, we will discuss their history, the soils, the authorized grape varieties, and we will also give you some tasting suggestions.

 In the Middle Ages, with the Christianization of the region, the monasteries played a crucial role in the development of the local vineyard.
 The abbeys, notably those of Ebersmunster and Murbach, then owned vast wine-growing lands and perfected winemaking techniques.

 In the 12th and 13th centuries, Alsace became one of the main wine regions in Europe.
-The wines were exported in particular to Switzerland, the Netherlands, and England.
-At that time, certain hillsides also gained in reputation, heralding the emergence of the future Grands Crus.
-Documents already attest, for example, to the superiority of certain terroirs such as Mambourg, Praelatenberg, or Engelberg.
+The wines were exported notably to Switzerland, the Netherlands, and England.
+At that time, certain hillsides also gained in reputation, heralding the emergence of future Grands Crus.Documents already attest, for example, to the superiority of certain terroirs such as Mambourg, Praelatenberg, or Engelberg.

 With the annexation of Alsace by France in 1648 (Treaty of Westphalia), Alsatian wines gradually regained their importance.
 However, economic upheavals as well as the overproduction of mediocre wines in the 18th century harmed their prestige.

 After the annexation of Alsace by the German Empire in 1871, production shifted towards more ordinary wines, intended for mass consumption.
 Nevertheless, some winegrowers tried to preserve quality production by selecting the best terroirs and replanting noble grape varieties such as Riesling and Gewurztraminer.
-This period also marks the first in-depth considerations on the need to distinguish the best terroirs of the region.
+This period also marked the first in-depth considerations on the need to distinguish the best terroirs of the region.

 After the First World War and the return of Alsace to France in 1918, winegrowers organized themselves to protect and better promote their finest wines.
 It was in this context that the Appellation d’Origine Contrôlée (AOC) Alsace was created in 1945.

-These plots are also strictly regulated: only four grape varieties are considered noble enough to be cultivated there: Riesling, Gewurztraminer, Pinot Gris, and Muscat.Almost all wines (with rare exceptions) are also vinified as single varietal.
+These plots are also strictly regulated: only four grape varieties are considered noble enough to be grown there: Riesling, Gewurztraminer, Pinot Gris, and Muscat.
+Almost all wines (with rare exceptions) are also vinified as single varietals.
 1 Grand Cru is also partially planted with Sylvaner.

-Finally, since 2022, Pinot Noir is also permitted on 3 Grands Crus.
-Grands Crus of Alsace are therefore no longer entirely focused on white wine, much to our delight!
+Finally, since 2022, Pinot Noir is also permitted on 3 Grands Crus.The Grand Cru of Alsace is therefore no longer entirely focused on white wine, much to our delight!

 Riesling, the emblematic noble grape variety of the Alsace Grand Cru AOC